 Producing climate-aware physicians

-The process is well underway at a few schools, including the Carle Illinois College of Medicine.
+The process is well underway at a few schools, including the University of Illinois College of Medicine at Urbana-Champaign.
 For the last three years, the school has inserted climate-related health risks into simulated case scenarios involving standardized patients.
 The goal: to help students connect the dots between climate and health.

 A scenario about a patient with asthma involves a retired office manager and gardener living in Sacramento, California, whose disease is kicked up by wildfires in Northern California.
 “We wanted to weave in a vulnerability, a risk that could make the asthma worse,” says Holly A. Rosencranz, MD, clinical associate professor of medicine.
 “So we took a standard case that we would want our students to know about anyway and changed the patient’s back story.”